kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 #### Summary
 Test results shown there is a small impact on istio proxy but none of those are overall considerably.
-Also, on Kubernetes side look good, CoreDNS service side is no considerable DNS record request observed and DNS records mostly read from DNS cache.
+On Kubernetes CoreDNS side no suspicion behavior observed, DNS request are increased from 2 to 3 request per second, DNS lookups increased from 1 to 2 per second, and
+DNS cache hits increased parallel to the DNS lookup responses, which indicate lookups request hit mostly cache.

 ### Scenario 2